-Between family gatherings, parties, shopping and decorating, take the time this fall to consider your health insurance options to ensure your family’s long-term health and finances.
-Even if you’re satisfied with your current health plan and health insurance company, it’s still a good idea to evaluate your options annually as your needs and plan premiums or benefits may have changed.
+Even if you’re satisfied with your current health plan and insurance company, it’s always a good idea to evaluate your options annually as your health needs and plan premiums or benefits may have changed.

-Nov.
-1, 2017: The Open Enrollment Period begins on Nov.
-1, 2017.
-At this time, you are free to enroll in an individual or family health insurance plan.
-Whether you’re renewing coverage or switching health plans to meet the changing needs of your family, it’s time to make you decision.
+This year, the Open Enrollment Period, or OEP, begins on Nov.
+1, 2018.
+At this time, you’re free to enroll in an individual or family health insurance plan.
+Whether you’re staying with your current health insurance carrier or switching to another, it’s time to start preparing to make a decision.

-You can purchase a health plan directly from an insurance plan or through the federal Health Insurance Marketplace (healthcare.gov).
-Note, not all insurers’ plans are available on healthcare.gov.
-Individual insurers may offer more choices if you shop with them directly.
+You can purchase a plan from a trusted health insurance company or through the federal Health Insurance Marketplace.
+Be aware that not all insurers’ plans are available on the Marketplace, as individual insurers may offer more choices if you shop with them directly.
 You can also consult with a licensed insurance agent if you would like more assistance choosing a plan.

 Dec.
-15, 2017: This year’s Open Enrollment Period concludes on Dec.
-15, 2017.
-You need to enroll or renew in a health plan before this deadline to receive coverage in 2019.
-If you miss the deadline, you won’t be eligible for health insurance unless you experience a qualifying life event (QLE).
+15, 2018 concludes this year’s OEP.
+You will need to enroll or renew your health plan before this deadline to receive coverage in 2019.
+If you miss the deadline, you won’t be eligible for coverage unless you experience a qualifying life event (QLE).
 This can include life events like getting married, having a baby or moving to a new location.
-A QLE gives you the opportunity to enroll during a Special Enrollment Period.
-Otherwise, you will need to wait until the next Open Enrollment Period and will have to pay a penalty when you file your federal tax return.
+A QLE gives you the opportunity to enroll during a Special Enrollment Period (SEP).
+Otherwise, you’ll need to wait until the next OEP and pay a penalty when you file your federal tax return.

 Renewing your plan?

-If you are satisfied with your current health care plan, you can automatically renew for the following year.
-Your health insurance provider will communicate information about your renewal in advance, and in most cases, you’ll have the opportunity to keep your current plan.
-However, if your current plan is no longer available, your provider will offer you a renewal in a similar plan.
-If you’re satisfied with your renewing plan, continue to pay your premium for the duration of 2017 and when you pay your new monthly premium in Jan., you’ll be automatically re-enrolled.
+If you’re satisfied with your current health insurance plan, you can automatically renew for the following year.
+Your health insurance provider will communicate information about your renewal in advance, and in most cases you’ll have the opportunity to keep your current plan.
+However, if your current health plan is no longer available, your provider will offer you a renewal in a similar plan.
+If you’re satisfied with your current plan, continue to pay your premium for the duration of 2018 and when you pay your new monthly premium in January, you’ll be automatically re-enrolled.
 If you’d like to make changes to your coverage, you have until Dec.
-15, 2017 to do so.
+15, 2018 to do so.

-Shopping for new coverage may seem daunting at first, but with research and consideration, choosing a new plan for 2018 doesn’t have to be difficult.
+Shopping for a new insurance plan can be confusing, but with research, helpful tools and consideration, choosing a new plan for 2019 doesn’t have to be difficult.

-Consider your family’s current health situation, primary care providers, prescriptions, subsidy eligibility and budget.
-Before making a final decision to purchase a policy, closely review the plan and all of its added benefits to make sure you can make the most of your coverage.
-You may even want to consult with a licensed insurance agent for their third party advice before making a final decision and enrolling.
-No matter what, start early.
+Consider you and your family’s current health situation, primary care doctors, prescriptions, subsidy eligibility and budget.
+Before making a final decision, closely review the plan and all of its added benefits to make sure you can make the most of your coverage.
+You may even want to consult with a licensed insurance agent for their third party advice before making a final decision to enroll.
+No matter what, don’t wait to start shopping.

-- Eliminate plans that exclude your doctor, prescriptions or any medical services you know your family will need in 2018.
+- Eliminate plans that exclude your preferred doctor, prescriptions or any medical services you know your family will need in 2019.

-- Enroll in a new plan or make changes to your renewal before Dec.
-15, 2017.
+- Enroll in a new plan or make changes to your current coverage before the deadline on Dec.
+15, 2018.